fpyttel/elasticsearch-chatbot-api/README.md

-# Elasticsearch Chatbot API
+# Elasticsearch Teams Chatbot API

-A simple project to run a MS Teams Chatbot which fetches log infos from a elasticsearch instance.
+A simple project to run a MS Teams Chatbot which fetches log infos from an elasticsearch instance.

 ## Start the bot

-Set proper values for `elastic.indices.pattern`, `ms.app.id` and `ms.app.password` in the application.properties and run:
+Set proper values for `elastic.indices.pattern`, `ms.app.id` and `ms.app.password` in the application.properties and run following command.

 ```
 gradlew clean build run
 ```

-Don't forget to register your bot in Azure (below endpoint should be used)!
+Don't forget to register your bot in Azure (below endpoint should be used e.g. for tunneling)!

 ## Endpoints